noiseprotocol/noise_spec/noise.md

 comprise a handshake.
 A pattern might describe a one-way encrypted message from Alice to Bob or an interactive handshake.

-After the handshake messages each party will possess a shared secret key and can send **transport messages** which consist of encrypted payloads.
+After the handshake messages each party can send **transport messages** which consist of encrypted payloads.

 2.2.
 Key agreement
 -------------------